kruvcraft21/GGIl2cpp/README.md

 # Il2cpp Module for GameGuardian

 ## About script
 This script is only needed to make it easier to work with Il2cpp.
 This script works through the program [GameGuardian](https://gameguardian.net).
 With the help of the module, you can get information about the method or class that interests you.
+This script is not positioned as a dumper, and is only needed to simplify working with Il2cpp.

 The module has support for the [Lua](https://marketplace.visualstudio.com/items?itemName=yinfei.luahelper) plugin for [VS Code](https://code.visualstudio.com/), that is, some functions have a description that this plugin can display.

+The script is divided and available for assembly.
+You can also use an already built version from the [build](/build/) folder or from the [Releases](https://github.com/kruvcraft21/GGIl2cpp/releases/latest) tab.

 ## About Module